KS-prashanth/Voice-and-Message-Based-Home-Automation/README.md

 # My-own-voice-based-assistant

-I have built a voice based home automation system from scratch using raspberry pi and some of the sensors.
-I have coded our program in python which helps to understand the voice commands given by the user and perform the respective actions and also the user receives some important messages through telegram bot which we have created.
-I will different API’s available in python to get various real time information like Google Cloud Speech API to convert the voice command into text, weather API to get real time temperature and weather and also some other libraries to get the present time and day.
+I have developed a voice-controlled home automation system from scratch using a Raspberry Pi and various sensors.
+Our program, coded in Python, interprets voice commands from users and executes corresponding actions.
+Additionally, users receive important messages via a Telegram bot we created.
+We utilize different Python APIs for real-time data, such as the Google Cloud Speech API for voice-to-text conversion, weather APIs for current weather data, and other libraries for obtaining the current time and day.

-So, in this project, we are going to build a Alexa kind of Raspberry-Pi based Voice Assistance that can listen, respond, and control a few things.
-I have directly performed Speech Recognition on Raspberry Pi, so we can directly connect a microphone to our Pi and speak into it and in this report we will be talking about how we will be implementing our project and the areas where we can improve our implementations.
+This project aims to create a Raspberry Pi-based voice assistant similar to Alexa, capable of listening, responding, and controlling various functions.
+We have implemented speech recognition directly on the Raspberry Pi, allowing users to connect a microphone and issue commands.
+In this report, we will discuss our project's implementation and areas for potential improvement.